Sitefinity/Telerik.Sitefinity.Samples.Charity/README.md

 Telerik.Sitefinity.Samples.Charity
 ==================================

-The Charity Starter Kit (Telerik Charity) can be used to quickly create an interactive and engaging non-profit website.
-Originally inspired by the Microsoft GiveCamp charity events, the Charity Starter Kit contains a suite of useful custom widgets and helps educate developers about Sitefinity.
+The Charity starter kit (Telerik Charity) can be used to quickly create an interactive and engaging non-profit website.
+Originally inspired by the Microsoft GiveCamp charity events, the Charity starter kit contains a suite of useful custom widgets and helps educate developers about Sitefinity.

+Using the Charity starter kit, you can create:

+* Social media widgets - including Facebook, Twitter, and Flickr
+* Donation widget with PayPal integration
+* Maps widget - with Bing Maps integration
+* iCal reminder and feeds for events
+* Custom templates and themes
+* Sample contact form
+* Volunteer and job opportunity pages